-Between January and May, 2014, the Company issued 2,130,734 Series A Preferred at \$2.30 per share to accredited investors in a private placement transaction for gross proceeds of \$4,900,677.
-The Company provided to investors the information required under Rule 502(b) of Regulation D promulgated under the Securities Act and no general solicitation was used in this offering.
-The investors provided the Company with representations that they had sufficient knowledge and experience in financial, investment and business matters to be capable of evaluating the merits and risks of investment in the Company and able to bear the risk of loss.
-For these sales of securities, the Company relied on the exemption from registration available under Section 4(a)(2) and Rule 506(b) of Regulation D promulgated under of the Securities Act with respect to transactions by an issuer not involving any public offering.
-Commissions of \$490,067 were paid to DPEC Capital, Inc., the Company's registered broker dealer subsidiary in connection with these share issuances.
-An initial Form D was filed with the SEC by the Company on October 11, 2012.
+During the three months ended December 31, 2015, the Company issued 274,860 shares of its common stock for \$2.50 per share to accredited investors in a private placement transaction for gross proceeds of \$687,150.
+No general solicitation was used in this offering.
+For this sale of securities, the Company relied on the exemption from registration available under Section 4(a)(2) and Rule 506(b) of Regulation D promulgated under the Securities Act with respect to transactions by an issuer not involving any public offering.
+Commissions earned by DPEC Capital, Inc. the Company's registered broker dealer subsidiary in connection with these share issuances, included \$68,715 of cash commissions.
+An initial Form D was filed with the SEC on October 8, 2015.